SwiftyLua/SwiftyLua/README.md

 ## Usage

-You can usage examples in the test spec [UsageSpec.swift](./Tests/SwiftyLuaTests/UsageSpec.swift).
+You can find usage examples in the test spec [UsageSpec.swift](./Tests/SwiftyLuaTests/UsageSpec.swift).

 ## Licenses